 Removing seeds is optional.
-When I'm canning tomato sauce seeds don't bother me for things like spaghetti sauce or stews and chili.
+When I'm canning tomato sauce, seeds don't bother me for things like spaghetti sauce or stews and chili.
 But I would not want seeds in something with a smoother consistency like ketchup or tomato soup.
-Depending on what your use is for the sauce you may leave the seeds if you like.
+Depending on what your use is for the sauce, you may leave the seeds if you like.

 This option will remove the skins but not the seeds.

 This is easiest done in a blancher.
-If you don't have one you can just use a slotted spoon and a big pot of boiling water.
+If you don't have one, you can just use a slotted spoon and a big pot of boiling water.

-As you skin the tomatoes slice them into a pot where they will be simmered.
+As you skin the tomatoes, slice them into a pot where they will be simmered.

-It is easier to do this if you have some juice in your pan to start, so try this: Place a single layer of tomatoes in a pot to simmer.
+It is easier to do this if you have some juice in your pan to start, so try this: Place a single layer of tomatoes in a pot.
 As it heats, use a potato masher to crush tomatoes to draw out the juices.
 When you have a bit of juice in your pot, continue slicing tomatoes in half and adding to the pot.

 I used two large pots to simmer 30 pounds of tomatoes.
-With the tomatoes split into 2 groups it is less likely to scorch.
+With the tomatoes split into 2 groups, it is less likely to scorch.

 Put tomatoes through the food mill.
 This removes all skin and seeds.

 An easy way to do this is to place sauce in a slow cooker and leave the lid off.
 Let it cook until thickened.

 My suggestions is to follow pressure canning instructions.
 This is my preferred method and is what I've included below.

 Be sure and adjust your processing to your altitude.